Poyters/hf4a/README.md

 I'm a board gamer too, and I know how frustrating it can be to not have enough time to play your favorite game.
 That's why I came up with the idea to create online signups for the High Frontier 4 All board game.

 I tried to make the save process as fast as possible.
-As a result, saving sessions should not take more than 60 seconds per player and 30 seconds for the Game&Map state _(e.g. 3,5 minutes for a 3-player game)_.
+As a result, saving sessions should not take more than 60 seconds per player and 30 seconds for the Game&Map state _(ex.
+3,5 minutes for a 3-player game)_.

 ## Features